 Heavy rain and flooding slowed the progress of the 9th Division, which had to cross several rivers.
 The Japanese also organised strong defensive rearguards, so Lae was not taken until 16 September as the culmination of 'Postern', when men of the 7th Division entered the town via the river route from the north-west before men of the 9th Division advancing from the east, but the main body of the Japanese garrison escaped to the north.

 With Lae is their hands at a time earlier than had been anticipated, the Allies acted swiftly to exploit their advantage.
 The first phase of the new campaign consisted of an amphibious landing by Allied troops north of Siki Cove near the confluence of the Siki river and south of the Song river on Scarlet beach.
 Located farther to the east on the peninsula from Lae, in strategic terms Finschhafen (occupied by the Japanese on 11 March 1942) was more significant than Lae in the minds of the Allied planners for its potential to support operations across the Vitiaz and Dampier Straits into New Britain and the main Japanese base around Rabaul.
-As a result of faulty intelligence, which underestimated the Japanese strength in the area, the assault force chosen by the Allied commanders consisted of only Brigadier W. J. Victor Windeyer’s 20th Brigade of Wootten’s 9th Division.
+As a result of faulty intelligence, which underestimated the Japanese strength in the area, the assault force chosen by the Allied commanders consisted of only Brigadier W. J. V. Windeyer’s 20th Brigade of Wootten’s 9th Division.
 Meanwhile Vasey’s 7th Division was to advance to the north-west from Lae and Nadzab in a separate campaign, advancing through the Markham and Ramu river valleys toward the Finisterre range.

 After the Japanese resistance at Lae had collapsed on 15 September 1943, MacArthur ordered that Finschhafen be seized as quickly as possible, and on 17 September he set the invasion date for just five days later.
 Rear Admiral Daniel E. Barbey’s VII Amphibious Force loaded supplies at Buna and assembled the invasion force off Lae on 21 September, where the Australian 20th Brigade was embarked.
-The force was sighted by a force of six Mitsubishi Ki-21 'Sally' medium bombers escorted by Mitsubishi A6M Reisen 'Zero' fighters, but the Japanese bombs fell wide and several of the aircraft were downed by Allied fighters.
+The force was sighted by a force of six Mitsubishi Ki-21 'Sally' twin-engined medium bombers escorted by Mitsubishi A6M Reisen 'Zero' single-engined fighters, but the Japanese bombs fell wide and several of the aircraft were downed by Allied fighters.

 Barbey wished to deliver the landing in the dark to avoid the possibility of intervention by Japanese aircraft, and the Australians agreed to a landing just before dawn on 22 September.
 Confusion reigned, showing that Barbey’s force still had much to learn about night landings, and this was the first opposed amphibious landing that Australian forces had made since the landings on the Gallipoli peninsula in World War I. The Australian force was carried and landed by Task Force 76, with the fast transport Brooks, tank landing ships and infantry landing ships, and these landed the 20th Brigade on both sides of Finschhafen.
 Support was provided by the US destroyers Lamson, Mugford, Drayton and Flusser, and escort by the US destroyers Conyngham, Perkins, Smith, Reid, Mahan and Henley.

 Major General Kurihanao Yamagata had redeployed 3,000 men of his 21st Independent Mixed Brigade to the south at Hanisch Harbour, facing Lae, leaving only 1,000 men in Finschhafen itself and a few hundred in the vicinity of the landing beaches to the north of the village.
-Yamagata was caught by surprise, and an attack by six Mitsubishi G4M 'Betty' medium bombers escorted by 35 A6M fighters beaten off by Allied fighters and anti-aircraft fire after damaging one ship.
+Yamagata was caught by surprise, and an attack by six Mitsubishi G4M 'Betty' twin-engined medium bombers escorted by 35 A6M fighters beaten off by Allied fighters and anti-aircraft fire after damaging one ship.

 Navigational errors resulted in the troops being landed on the wrong beaches, with some of them coming ashore at Siki Cove and taking heavy fire from the Japanese defences in pillboxes and behind log obstacles.
 After reorganising on the beach, the Australians pushed inland.
 The Japanese put up stiff resistance around the high ground at Katika, but were eventually forced back, and by the end of the day, for 94 casualties, the Australians had secured a significant beach-head.
 Late in the day some 30 Japanese bombers, escorted by as many as 40 fighters, of the Wewak-based 4th Air Army were despatched to attack the Allied shipping around Finschhafen.
 Forewarned by the destroyer Reid, serving as an air picket and fighter controller in the Vitiaz Strait, the Allies were able to concentrate five squadrons of US fighter aircraft over the convoy and in the aerial battle that followed 39 Japanese aircraft were shot down and the raid turned back.